cat health

 If Your Cat Sleeps More Than Leaps, Here are Easy Tips to Get Your Lazy Cat in Shape

+As a pet parent, it’s important to be in tune with your cat’s behavior.
 There are many reasons that a cat can become lazy.
 To start, cats tend to nap when they are bored.
 So if you notice your kitty napping quite a bit, that may be why.
-Cats tend to have more energy when they are mentally stimulated.
+Cats have more energy when they are mentally stimulated.
 Basically, your cat might be napping because there isn't anything interesting for them to do.

 Another reason you might notice laziness in your cat is because they could be having hip and joint issues.
+With age, many cats experience hip dysplasia, arthritis, leg sprains, and joint pain.
 If your cat is significantly less active than normal, you may want to consider that they could be having discomfort in their joints.
+Our BestLife4Pets Cat Hip & Joint Pain Relief homeopathic Hip and Joint support supplement is specially formulated to relieve your kitty's pain and get them active again in no time.
+For more information on the challenges your cat may have with aging and how to help them, read our blog on the Top Health Issues of Aging Cats.

 • New pet